IanQS/uwseds_refactoring_starter_code/README.md

 Other than converting the original [Python 2 code from caradojo/trivia](https://github.com/caradojo/trivia/blob/master/python/trivia.py) to [Python 3](./main.py) using [2to3](https://docs.python.org/3.12/library/2to3.html), I have no prior experience with this codebase and have not examined it before.

+The accompanying video can be found: [Guided refactoring tour](https://www.youtube.com/watch?v=a1ZhKhtrQfo)

 **Note:** The final solution will be in the `refactored` branch